-Gender Permanent employees Permanent workers

-Return to work rate Retention rate Return to work rate Retention rate

-Male 0 0 0 0

-Female 0 0 0 0

-Total 0 0 0 0
+- Gender Permanent employees Permanent workers Return to work rate Return to work rate Retention rate Retention rate Male 0 0 0 0 Female 0 0 0 0 0 0 0 0 Total - EI-5 Return to work and Retention rates of permanent employees and workers that took parental leave.

-El-6 Is there a mechanism available to receive and redress grievances for the following categories of employees and worker?
+EI-6 Is there a mechanism available to receive and redress grievances for the following categories of employees and worker?
 If yes, give details of the mechanism in brief.